malban/slam_toolbox/README.md

 `loop_search_space_smear_deviation` - Amount of multimodal smearing to smooth out responses

+`match_degeneracy_threshold` - Threshold for match degeneracy metric [0.0, 1.0].
+The degeneracy metric measures how much a non-sequential match is constrained by only a single axis, such as in a featureless hallway.
+Values closer to 1 are more degenerate.
+If the threshold is set to 1, then the metric is not calculated.
+Default: 1.0

+`match_degeneracy_penalty` - Covariance penalty to apply in the degenerate axis of a non-sequential match that is larger than the match degeneracy threshold.
+Default: 10.0

 `distance_variance_penalty` - A penalty to apply to a matched scan as it differs from the odometric pose

 `angle_variance_penalty` - A penalty to apply to a matched scan as it differs from the odometric pose